Photo credit to Weathered Souls Brewing

 Make sure to follow along with all participating local breweries to support their releases of Black is Beautiful.
-Austin area collaborating breweries are 4th Tap Brewing, Austin Beerworks, Batch Craft Beer & Kolaches, Beerburg Brewing, Black Star Co-op, Bluebonnet Beer Co, The Brewtorium, Family Business Beer Company, Frontyard Brewing, Hedgehog Brewing, Hold Out Brewing, Humble Pint Brewing, Independence Brewing, Jester King Brewery, Live Oak Brewing, Meridian Hive Meadery, Nomadic Beerworks, Oddwood Ales, Pinthouse Pizza, Real Ale Brewing Co, Red Horn Coffee House & Brewing Co., Roughhouse Brewing, Southern Heights Brewing, St Elmo Brewing, Whitestone Brewery, and Zilker Brewing Co.
+Austin area collaborating breweries are 4th Tap Brewing, 12 Fox Brewing, Austin Beerworks, Barking Armadillo Brewing, Batch Craft Beer & Kolaches, Beerburg Brewing, Black Star Co-op, Bluebonnet Beer Co, Blue Owl Brewing, The Brewtorium, Celis Brewery, Central District Brewing, Fairweather Cider Co, Family Business Beer Company, Frontyard Brewing, Ghost Note Brewing, Hedgehog Brewing, Hold Out Brewing, Humble Pint Brewing, Independence Brewing, Infamous Brewing, Jester King Brewery, Live Oak Brewing, Meanwhile Brewing, Meridian Hive Meadery, Moontower Cider Co., Nomadic Beerworks, Oddwood Ales, Pinthouse Pizza, Real Ale Brewing Co, Red Horn Coffee House & Brewing Co., Roughhouse Brewing, Southpaw Brewing Co., Southern Heights Brewing, Slackers Brewing Co., St Elmo Brewing, Texas Beer Co., Vista Brewing, Whitestone Brewery, and Zilker Brewing Co.
 Some of the local foundations that Austin breweries are donating to are the Austin Justice Coalition, NAACP Empowerment Programs, NAACP Legal Defense Fund, and Color of Change.

 WHAT IS THE STORY BEHIND THE LABEL?